 Using the same example from above, the 6266 and 6466 both use 66mm turbine wheels.

 Turbine housings measurements are usually quoted as AR, or aspect ratio.
 The AR represents the ratio of the turbine inlet to the radius of the turbine wheel center.
-It sounds confusing and quite frankly we can’t explain it clearly in few enough words.
-What’s important is that higher aspect ratios result in additional lag but increase top-end performance.
+It sounds confusing, but aspect ratio is pretty simple when boiled down to the basics.
+Higher aspect ratios result in additional lag but increase top-end performance.
 The opposite is true of lower AR’s; you’ll get better spool while trading off some peak power.

 Turbo Size and Spool